 - Spray two Lexan lids.

-- Place the corn syrup in a mixer with a whip attachment.
+- Place corn syrup in a mixer with a whip attachment.
 With the mixer on medium speed, drizzle in the hot gelatin.
 Increase the speed to medium-high and drizzle in hot syrup.
-With the mixer still on medium-high, add in the vanilla.
-Turn the mixer to high and whip marshmallows until large pockets form (about 3-4 minutes) and mixture thickens.
+With the mixer still on medium-high, add in vanilla extract.
+Turn mixer to high and whip marshmallows until large pockets form (about 3-4 minutes) and mixture thickens.
 It should still be hot.

 - Using a rubber spatula, scrape the marshmallow out evenly among the two Lexan lids.
 It should spread by itself, though you may need to tip the lids back and forth.
 Let cool before cutting.